ibm-cloud-docs/account/tagging_resources.md

 ## Tagging rules
 {: #limits}

 Tags are not case-sensitive, and the maximum length of a tag is 128 characters.
 The permitted characters are A-Z, 0-9, spaces, underscore, hyphen, period, and colon.
-The use of a colon formats the tag into a string that isolates two logical parts, like a `key:value` pair.
+The only supported format for access management tags is `key:value`.
+The use of a colon formats the tag into a string that isolates two logical parts, like a `env:dev` pair.
 A comma separates multiple tags and can't be used within the tag name itself.

-The only supported format for access management tags is `key:value`.
+Tags are visible account-wide and can be replicated across geographic regions.
+Since tags are not regulated information, avoid creating tags that use personal information, such as your name, address, phone number, email address, or other identifying or proprietary information.
-{: note}
+{: important}

 ### Sample tags and syntax
 {: #sample-and-syntax}